slaue/slaue.github.io/index.md

-## Algorithms For Machine Learning
+## Algorithms For Machine Learning Group

 You can use the [editor on GitHub](https://github.com/slaue/slaue.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.